darkmantle/nativescript-font-scale/README.md

 ## Usage

 #### Core
-Once added onto your page, you can use the components using the same properties as the default NativeScript ones
+Once added onto your page, you can use the components using the same properties as the default NativeScript ones.
+To disable the scaling you can add the "scale" property with "false" as the value.
+All components will scale by default.

 ```xml
 <Page class="page"
     navigatingTo="onNavigatingTo"